GDave50/Cloud-Coverage-Calculator/README.md

         python -V

-2. Download the zip of this repository to the directory in which you plan to use it and unzip.
+2. Download the zip of this repository or download from [PyPI](https://pypi.python.org/pypi/cloudcoverage/2.0) to the directory in which you plan to use it and unzip.

 3. In the command line, navigate to the cloudcoverage directory